Jose-Jaime-Castaneda/Jose-Jaime-Castaneda/README.md

 # 💫 About Me:
-💻 I´m currently working on my own projects.<br>🤝 I´m looking to collaborate with other developers.<br>🤓 I´m currently learning web development, more specific React.<br>✨ I´m looking for an chance to improve my skills and my knowledge as well.
+💻 I´m currently working al SUDISA as a Jr. Proyect Leader.<br>🤝 I´m also looking to collaborate with other developers and work on different proyects.<br>🤓 I´m currently learning about Next JS and Django.<br>✨ I´m looking for chances to improve my skills and my knowledge as well.

 ## 🌐 Socials: